 Cusco is the perfect base for any trekking adventures you might want to do.
-The surrounding highlands are filled with potential .
-Some of these are better, faster, safe and just more comfortable when organized with a tour company, but some are easy to do on your own, at almost no cost!
+The surrounding highlands are filled with potential.
+Some of these routes are better, faster, safe and just more comfortable when organized with a tour company; but some are easy to do on your own, at almost no cost!

 Are you interested in a cheap day trip in Peru?
-Read on to find out how you can do it solo.
+Read on to find out how to do it solo.

 Trekking to the ruins of Maukallaqta

-A perfect trek with minimal expense and hardly another tourist in sight.
+A perfect trek with minimal expense and with hardly another tourist in sight.

-The ruins of Maukallaqta are still largely unknown, meaning that tourists rarely visit.
-Comprising more than 200 structures, the ruins are the largest and most (locally) well-known in the Pacariqtambo region.
+The ruins of Maukallaqta are still largely unknown, which is why tourists rarely visit.
+Comprising of more than 200 structures, the ruins are the largest and most (locally) well-known to the Pacariqtambo region.
 Anyone who enjoys a little walking can reach it!

 How to get there?